allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 Here is the specifications of our experiment.
 The environment generates the dataset sampled randomly from the mobius band.
-More precisely say that the the variables `x, y and z` in the three dimensional space randomly distribute on the surface defined in
+More precisely say that the variables `x, y and z` in the three dimensional space randomly distribute on the surface defined in
 [site](https://en.wikipedia.org/wiki/M%C3%B6bius_strip#Geometry_and_topology)
 .